dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 Currently there are two workflows setup for this repository:
 1. Continuous Integration
 	- This workflow setups and builds the application.
-Then, it ruins unit tests and publish test reports.
+Then, it runs unit tests and publish test reports.
 2. Conventional Pull Request Validation
 	- This workflow validates if the pull request name matches the conventional commit rules.
 If validation succeeds, it adds a meaningful label to the pull request.